abderraouf-adjal/ArduinoSpritzCipher/README.txt

   This code show what can ArduinoSpritzCipher library do (ShowOff API).
   An embedded entropy/seed for the random bytes generator is used.
   ./examples/SpritzBestPractice/SpritzBestPractice.ino

+* Make strong Alphanumeric passwords then print it.
+  This code show what can ArduinoSpritzCipher library do (ShowOff API).
+  An embedded entropy/seed for the random bytes generator is used.
+  ./examples/SpritzBestPracticePassword/SpritzBestPracticePassword.ino

 * Generate random bytes (Spritz stream test):
   ./examples/SpritzStreamTest/SpritzStreamTest.ino